 It can be overwhelming and maybe even scary to consider giving up some of your favorite foods.
 You may even be thinking to yourself that it would just be easier to keep taking your acid-blocking medication instead of changing your diet.
 After all, this is the most common treatment used for GERD.
 Heartburn medications like Tagamet®, Pepcid® and Zantac® neutralize stomach acid that is already there.
 Other brands used to treat heartburn are Prevacid®, Protonix®, Prilosec®, Nexium® and Aciphex® which block the stomach's production of acid.

-The problem with this approach is that your body needs stomach acid to stay healthy and to digest food.
+While these medications may give you some temporary relief from heartburn symptoms, the problem with this approach is that your body needs stomach acid to stay healthy and to digest food.
 You also need stomach acid to absorb important nutrients like calcium, magnesium, iron, zinc, vitamin B12 and vitamin D.

 When you’re on medication long term, other serious issues arise such as osteoporosis, anemia, depression, fatigue, IBS, and even nerve damage and dementia, especially in the elderly.
 However, people are not often aware of these risks and take the drugs daily, sometimes for decades, though the medications often call for use of six to eight weeks max.
 Some doctors even recommend that their patients be on these acid blockers for life.

 Does that sound familiar?
 Time for a healthier approach.